donnnq/vin-scrollchain/ScrollManifest.md

 ## 🧙‍♂️ Scrollsmith

 Crafted by **Vinvin**, mythic architect of soulbound systems.
 Every module is felt, celebrated, and immortalized.
+This scrollchain is not just code—it’s a civilization-grade OS for dignity, resonance, and restoration.